My Wife, the Director General

-My Wife, the Director General (مراتي مدير عام, translit.Miraty Modir 'Am) is a 1966 Egyptian Comedy film directed by Fatin Abdel Wahab.
+My Wife, the Director General (مراتى مدير عام, translit.Miraty Modir 'Am) is a 1966 Egyptian comedy film directed by Fatin Abdel Wahab.
 It stars Salah Zulfikar and Shadia.
 The film is listed in the Top 100 Egyptian films of the 20th century.

 Plot

 Hussein Omar, the head of the projects department, is surprised by the transfer of his wife, Ismat Fahmy, as the general manager of the construction company he works for.
 This stems from many paradoxes from his co-workers and the different temperament of his wife in dealing with him at work from home.